mbezjak/vhdllab/README.md

 ## Features

- * Low user requirement: only JRE 6+
+ * Low requirement for end users: only JRE 6+
  * Create digital circuits by:
     * writing VHDL source code
-    * drawing schemas
+    * drawing schemes
     * drawing automatons
  * Test circuits using testbench editor
  * Compile, simulate and view results
- * Projects, files and user preferences are stored on server (no manual synchronization required when user wants to work at different locations)
+ * Projects, files and user preferences are stored on server (no manual synchronization required when end user wants to work at different locations)
  * Dependency resolution for files
  * VHDL source code generation from schematic, automaton or testbench files
  * Security (HTTP, mandatory login, roles)